Twitter-backed ShareChat eyes fantasy sports in India – TechCrunch

 ShareChat’s fantasy sports app, called Jeet11, allows betting on cricket and football matches and has already amassed more than 120,000 registered users, the sources said.
 The app, or its website, does not disclose its association with ShareChat.

 A ShareChat spokesperson confirmed the existence of the app and said the startup was testing the product.
+“This is presently at an experimentation stage.
+Based on the outcome of the experiment, we will decide on the future of the product,” the spokesperson said.

-Jeet11 is not available for download on the Google Play Store due to the Android maker’s guidelines on betting apps, so ShareChat has been distributing it through Xiaomi’s GetApps app store and the Jeet11 website, and has been promoting it on Instagram.
+Jeet11 is not available for download on the Google Play Store due to the Android maker’s guidelines on sports fantasy apps, so ShareChat has been distributing it through Xiaomi’s GetApps app store and the Jeet11 website (which offers the app installation file), and has been promoting it on Instagram.
 It is also available as a web app.

 Fantasy sports, a quite popular business in many markets, has gained some traction in India in recent years.
 Dream11, backed by gaming giant Tencent, claimed to have more than 65 million users early last year.
 It has raised about $100 million to date and is already valued north of $1 billion.